BrascoMarketing/Kevin-s-React-App-Tracker/README.md

 ## Features

 - Manage your own Exercise Library (Add, Rename, Reorder, Delete)
-- Categorize exercises by Push, Pull, or Legs
+- Categorize exercises by default loaded Push, Pull, and Legs categories
+- OR Create your own custom categories and assign exercises to one or many categories
+- Choose which day of the week the category will use (Everyday defaults to "Rest" day)
 - Log sets with reps and weight for any day
+- Designate exercises as 'body weight' and the "Weight" input will prepopulate
 - Mark exercises as completed (with commit-style confirmation)
 - Navigate forward or backward through days to review or add logs
 - All data stored locally in your browser's LocalStorage (no account required)